sophieKaelin/ready4researchGIT/gitworkshop.md

 [1.
 Getting Code with Git](gettingcode.md)

   * Forking (Creating a Copy of the Project)
-  * Collaboration and Sharing<!--types of repos (private, public, starred.
-Intro multiple user access. intro to conflicts later)-->
+  * Collaboration and Sharing
+  * Cloning & Remote Origins

 [2.
 Changing Code in Git](changingcode.md)

   * Commiting
   * Pushing
   * Pulling
-  * Conflicts<!--TODO: Force a conflict-->
+  * Conflict

 [3.
 Getting your Work Incorporated](incorporatingcode.md)